 The lack of an effective British response to the famine no doubt contributed to the enormity of the crisis and surely increased the death count from what it could have been.

-When the Great Famine finally subsided in 1850-1851, Irish society had been profoundly altered.
+When the Great Famine finally subsided in 1850-1851, Irish society was profoundly altered.
 In addition to the roughly one million dead, another 1.5 million or so emigrated and fled the destitute conditions.

 Dramatic Population Decrease

 As a result of the Great Famine, Ireland experienced a massive population loss.
-As noted previously, roughly one million people died as a result of the famine, and nearly 1.5 million people emigrated in its aftermath.
+Roughly one million people died as a result of the famine, and nearly 1.5 million people emigrated in its aftermath.

 The mass exodus of the Irish population did not stop there.
 From a high of around 8.35 million people in 1840, the population decreased to 6.88 million in 1850, down to 4.47 million in 1900 and even further to 4.18 million in 1930.